 Prefer video over the blog?
 We got you covered!
 Watch our YouTube video as we dissect this blog post for you:

 This post will help you determine which accounts you should use to invest for retirement.
 However, before you begin filling these accounts up, it is essential to know how much you need to save to reach your goals.
-It goes without saying that you also need to know what your goals are before you can determine how much you need to save for them.
+It goes without saying that you also need to understand what your goals are before you can determine how much you need to save for them.
 Once you’ve given thought to when you would like to retire and what you would like that retirement to look like, you can use our “Calculate Your Nest Egg” Excel spreadsheet at the bottom of our post on “How Much Do I Need to Retire as a Physician?” to get a rough idea of how much you need to save to reach your goal.

 HINT: Your nest egg (estimate) = 30x your needed living expenses